-My dissertation, titled "What's in a Name?
-Language, Culture, and Tongzhi Strategies for Social Change," examines strategies for social change in an authoritarian context that precludes avenues for direct political engagement, such as protests and public contention.
+My book, currently under contract with Temple University Press, is provisionally titled "What's in a Name?
+Language, Culture, and Tongzhi Strategies for Social Change" and it is based on my doctoral dissertation.
+The book examines strategies for social change in an authoritarian context that precludes avenues for direct political engagement, such as protests and public contention.

 I focus on the contemporary tongzhi (LGBT) movement in the People’s Republic of China as a case in which grassroots groups have achieved significant social change—in terms of visibility, social acceptance, and participation—in virtual absence of public protest, and under conditions of tightening governmental control over civil society groups.